-- What are the existing sociohistorical, economic, and political conditions of injustice that are experienced by my community?
+- What are the existing sociohistorical, economic, and political conditions of injustice experienced by these communities?
 (Consider circumstances of material deprivation, inequality, institutional and structural discrimination, and maldistribution of resources and social goods.) - What are the histories of these injustices?
 Have they developed or become entrenched across generations?
-Which groups within my community have they impacted the most? - How, if at all, do these conditions inform disparate access to the benefits of data collection and processing? - How, if at all, do existing distributions of benefits and risks from data processing lead to a furthering of the material conditions of injustice experienced by my community? - How, if at all, are data collectors, developers, and implementers supporting efforts for recognising and rectifying these injustices?
-How would my community want developers to address these problems?
-How can members of my community act collectively to oblige those with power and influence over data collection and use to prioritise the rectification of these injustices by addressing the material conditions of data justice? - How, if at all, are policies, standards, law, and regulation supporting efforts for recognising and rectifying these injustices? - How would my community want policies, standards, law, and regulation to address these problems? - How can members of my community act collectively to oblige policymakers to prioritise the rectification of these injustices by addressing the material conditions of data justice?
+Which groups within my policy remit have they impacted the most? - How do these material preconditions influence disparate access to the benefits of data processing? - How, if at all, does the distribution of benefits and risks from data processing lead to a furthering of material conditions of injustice experienced by groups within my policy remit? - How might policies, standards, law, and regulation support the rectification of these injustices? - How can I ensure that the policies, standards, law, and regulation that I advance address these problems through a transformation of these material conditions?